 Figure 5: Fouling analysis of the intermediate chute.
 [2]

-The simulations with the repowered design showed that the chute could not handle the increased capacity of the conveyors for the operating conditions, since problems related to clogging were identified.
-The component was therefore redesigned.
+However, simulations of the upgraded design showed that the chute could not accommodate the increased conveyor capacity under operating conditions, as clogging issues were identified.
+For this reason, it was recommended that the component be redesigned.

-With regard to the loads on the impact table, it was found that the rollers in this area are able to operate under the new capacity.
-In addition, the analysis indicated that the plate identified as a deflector does not receive impacts from the material flow.
+With regard to the loads on the impact table, it was found that the rollers in that area are capable of operating at the new capacity.
+Furthermore, the analysis indicated that the plate identified as a deflector is not impacted by the material flow.

 Simulations vs. real conditions